-- Passengers should firmly hold on to either the person in front of them or to the side grips provided. - Always consult your doctor on whether it is safe for you to ride this watercraft if you are pregnant or in poor health.
+- Passengers should firmly hold on to the person in front of them. - Always consult your doctor on whether it is safe for you to ride this watercraft if you are pregnant or in poor health.

 Do not attempt to modify this watercraft!
 Modifications to your watercraft may reduce safety and reliability, and render the watercraft unsafe or illegal for use.